Barcode Generator .NET Tutorial

 BarcodeImage.Image = New Bitmap("MyBarCode.png")

-Write the value inside the text box which you want to encode in the barcode as shown below.
+Write the value inside the text box that you want to encode in the barcode as shown below.

 Now, click the "Generate" button.
 The barcode will be generated as shown below.